-For the term of the collective agreement for Dutch Universities (CAO NU) from 1 March 2010 to 1 January 2011, a function based contract may, with the mutual assent of the employer and the employee, be concluded with a member of the academic staff each calendar year.
+1. During the term of the current collective labour agreement for Dutch Universities (cao NU), a function based contract may, with the mutual assent of the employer and the employee, be concluded with a member of the academic staff each calendar year.

 - 2. A function based contract lays down results-oriented agreements established in relation to the scope of employment as defined by the employer.
 The function based contract forms part of the annual interview cycle between the employee and his or her superior.
-The employee bears his own responsibility for implementing leave and working and resting hours in practice. - 3.
-The collective agreement (CAO) applies to employees with a function based contract, with the exception of: - a. the provisions relating to length of working time and working hours in Articles 4.1 to 4.4 inclusive and 4.5 to 4.9 inclusive; - b. the provisions relating to leave in Articles 4.13a to 4.23 inclusive; - c. the provisions relating to the individual choices model in Articles 5.3, paragraph 1 under a, 5.4, paragraph 1 under a, 5.5 and 5.6.
-The total number of holidays per calendar year shall be deemed to have been taken up on 31 December of the calendar year or at the end of employment in the course of the calendar year. - 4.
-In case of unforeseen circumstances, including long-term illness and pregnancy, the employer and employee shall consult about the continuation or otherwise of the function based contract.
+The employee bears his own responsibility for implementing holidays and working and resting hours in practice. - 3.
+The collective labour agreement (cao) applies to employees with a function based contract, with the exception of:

+a. the provisions relating to length of working time and working hours in Articles 4.1 to 4.4 inclusive and 4.5 to 4.9 inclusive;

+b. the provisions relating to leave in Articles 4.13a to 4.23 inclusive;

+c. the provisions relating to the individual choices model in Articles 5.3, paragraph 1 under a, 5.4, paragraph 1 under a, 5.5 and 5.6.

+The total number of holiday hours per calendar year shall be deemed to have been taken up on 31 December of the calendar year or at the end of employment in the course of the calendar year.

+- 4. In case of unforeseen circumstances, including long-term illness and pregnancy, the employer and employee shall consult about the continuation or otherwise of the function based contract.
 In case of the function based contract being continued, the work to be performed will if necessary be reviewed. - 5.
-The function based contract shall in any case include agreements about the following: - a. the work to be performed by the employee in relation to the scope of the employment; - b. the availability and presence of the employee; - c. the possibility of sabbatical leave in accordance with Article 4.16a. - 6.
-The application of the 'function based contract' instrument will be evaluated before the end of this collective agreement (CAO).
-The evaluation shall in any case take work pressure, the capacity of senior staff to deal with those pressures, part-time working into account, and will also assess the value of working with function based contracts and the manner in which they are concluded.
+The function based contract shall in any case include agreements about the following: - a. the work to be performed by the employee in relation to the scope of the employment; - b. the availability and presence of the employee; - c. the possibility of sabbatical leave in accordance with Article 4.16a.
+No longer applicable

-Article 4.5 60+ scheme
+Article 4.5 No longer applicable